idrinth-thalui/core/interactions/idrinthFollowrrDialogueSceneFalion.md

 I: I don't think I own you a reply, Conjurer.
 You dabble in a way too dangerous field.

-F: just a few questions, nothing too personal.
+F: Just a few questions, nothing too personal.
 Please?

 I: Maybe in a few years if my doubts about you should vanish.